19hours/sg-statutes/Acts/Arms and Explosives Act.md

 (b) stating whether in his opinion the accident was caused by design or was the result of accident or of negligence stating the full particulars of the case and the reasons for the conclusions he has arrived at.

+[42

 ### Abetment and attempt

 38\.
 Any person who abets the commission of any offence punishable under this Act, or attempts to commit any such offence, and in the attempt does any act towards the commission of the offence, shall be punished as if he had committed the offence.

+[25

 ### Jurisdiction of court

 39\.
-Notwithstanding any provision to the contrary in the Criminal Procedure Code 2010 (Act 15 of 2010), a District Court shall have jurisdiction to try any offence under this Act and shall have power to impose the full penalty or punishment in respect of the offence.
+Notwithstanding any provision to the contrary in the Criminal Procedure Code (Cap.
+68), a District Court shall have jurisdiction to try any offence under this Act and shall have power to impose the full penalty or punishment in respect of the offence.

 [5/2007 wef 01/07/2007]

-### Sanction
+### Consent

-40\.—(1) No prosecution shall be instituted for any offence made punishable by section 9, 10 or 11 except with the written sanction of the Public Prosecutor or a Deputy Public Prosecutor or on the complaint of the Licensing Officer or the Port Master.
+40\.—(1) No prosecution shall be instituted for any offence made punishable by section 9, 10 or 11 except with the consent of the Public Prosecutor or a Deputy Public Prosecutor or on the complaint of the Licensing Officer or the Port Master.

 [30/2002]

+[15/2010 wef 02/01/2011]

-(2) Such sanction shall state under what section or sections the prosecution is instituted, but if, in the course of the trial, it appears necessary to the court to alter, add to or amend any charge, no further or other sanction shall be necessary.
+(2) Such consent shall state under what section or sections the prosecution is instituted, but if, in the course of the trial, it appears necessary to the court to alter, add to or amend any charge, no further or other consent shall be necessary.

+[15/2010 wef 02/01/2011]

-(3) No conviction shall be set aside for the want of any sanction or complaint or for any omission or defect in any sanction or complaint, unless the accused has been prejudiced thereby.
+(3) No conviction shall be set aside for the want of any consent or complaint or for any omission or defect in any consent or complaint, unless the accused has been prejudiced thereby.

+[15/2010 wef 02/01/2011]

-(4) No such sanction shall remain in force unless acted upon within one month from the date upon which it was given.
+(4) No such consent shall remain in force unless acted upon within one month from the date upon which it was given.

+[15/2010 wef 02/01/2011]

 [27